ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 7, 1650:**

+I've put a draft of Hwk 1 on our repo here, in the **Hwk** directory.
+Just a draft, as the TAs and I need to check and refine it, but it will give you an idea of what homework will be like in the course.
+Approximate due date Apirl 18.

 **April 7, 0955:**

 We will not have a quiz next week.
 Instead, Dylan and Lan will give a mini-lecture.
 Of course any such presentation could be the subject of quiz questions.